What to do when your partner or spouse is lying about money

 Money itself not a problem?
 In that case, you're likely to be more concerned that your partner might be lying to you.

-Either way, I’d imagine your suspicions have arisen because of something like:
+Either way, I’d imagine your suspicions have arisen because of the following 8 signs:

 I suspect that since your discovery you've been on the hunt for more evidence to confirm your suspicions, which is a good idea at this stage.